Turtles in Kentucky

 When given proper care, maintenance and facilities these turtles can make great pets; however it’s best practice to always check with local authorities first because it might be illegal from state to state.
 They are usually quite gentle but can become aggressive when feeling threatened or cornered so it’s crucial for their owners to educate themselves about how best handle them correctly.

-See Also The Colorful Lives of 26 Turtles in Louisiana
+See Also The Wonders of 17 Turtles in Oklahoma

 By taking the necessary steps we can ensure that this amazing species will continue to thrive!